Compare frequent flyer credit cards

 - What are the caps and expiration dates on the points?

-- What are the rates, fees and other aspects of the card like?
+- What are the rates, fees and other features and benefits of the card like?